kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/2-test/test.md

     ![RAG](images/app-us-search-1.png)
     ![RAG](images/app-us-search-2.png)

-3. Type "What are the key differences in coverage, costs, provider choice, and prescription-drug coverage between Original Medicare and Medicare Advantage?", and click on "Search"
+3. Type "What are the key differences in coverage, costs, provider choice, and prescription-drug coverage between Original Medicare and Medicare Advantage?", and click on *Search*

     ![RAG](images/app-us-search-3.png)
     ![RAG](images/app-us-search-4.png)